 Long sentences and words with more than one syllable are not always hard to understand.
 But the Flesch-Kincaid formula penalises both.
 What’s more… there is no proof that Google uses Flesch to determine readability.

-When to ignore the red/orange bullet point — Examples: Hootsuite & Way Of Ninja
+When to ignore the Flesch Reading Ease bullet [Examples: Hootsuite & Way Of Ninja]

 Ignore when using numerous multisyllabic words